yext/chat-core/packages/chat-core-zendesk/etc/chat-core-zendesk.api.md

 export interface ChatCoreZendesk {
     emit<T extends keyof EventMap>(eventName: T, data: EventMap[T]): void;
     getSession(): string | undefined;
-    // Warning: (ae-forgotten-export) The symbol "ChatCoreZendeskSessionCredentials" needs to be exported by the entry point index.d.ts init(messageResponse: MessageResponse): Promise<ChatCoreZendeskSessionCredentials>;
+    init(messageResponse: MessageResponse): Promise<ChatCoreZendeskSessionCredentials>;
     // Warning: (ae-forgotten-export) The symbol "EventMap" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "EventCallback" needs to be exported by the entry point index.d.ts